-These are just some of the main weaknesses to hardware wallets such as the Trezor and Ledger series.
-This blog post will give you more information to use when your friend argues that their Trezor is the greatest thing ever!
+These are just some of the main weaknesses of hardware wallets, such as the Trezor and Ledger series.
+This blog post will give you more information to use when your friend argues that their KeepKey is the greatest thing ever!

 If you’ve stayed with me, you should now know all about the different types of wallets available and which is the best ETH wallet for you.
 You know the security flaws of each and which use cases each is best suited to.
-Ultimately, the best Ethereum wallet will depend on how much you are wanting the store and for what length of time.
+Ultimately, the best Ethereum wallet will depend on how much you are wanting the store, and for what amount of time.

-If you are looking to store Ether for day to day use, a hardware wallet or software wallet is going to offer the right balance of usability and security.
+If you are looking to store Ether for day-to-day use, a hardware or software wallet is going to offer the right balance of usability and security.
 Whilst they are great for storing small to medium amounts of cryptocurrency, they aren’t very good for large sums.